How to buy Tron (TRX) – A Beginner’s Guide

 - What is Tron?

 - Buying Tron in 3 Steps

 Tron uses the TRX token to power its platform.
 A delegated Proof of Stake model is used to decide who can add blocks to the Tron blockchain (i.e. mine TRX).
-27 representatives are chosen and users can stake part of their funds in order to vote who they want to mine the next block.
-Unlike Proof of Work that requires a lot of electricity, PoS is much more cost effective.
+Users can stake part of their funds in order to vote who they want to mine the next block.
+Unlike Proof of Work that requires a lot of electricity, PoS is much more cost-effective.

 If this all sounds too confusing perhaps it’s better to go over our Bitcoin mining video to get more familiar with mining in general.